JayBarbanel/ReadMeGenerator/README.md

 ## To Test:
 test
 ## Questions:
-If you have any questions, you can reach me at github.comor email me at jbarbanel531@gmail.com
+If you have any questions, feel free to reach me at test or email me at test